0xbythesecond/MFA-Conditional-Access/README.md

 Sign out from the Azure portal and sign back in using the same account.
 This step is necessary for the license assignment to take effect.

-  >**Note**: At this point, you have assigned Azure AD Premium P2 licenses to all the user accounts.
+  >**Note**: At this point, you have assigned Microsoft Entra ID Premium P2 licenses to all the user accounts.

 </details>